 In January and February 2012 working bees organised by Chris Johnson were held to build a shower block alongside the Bunk House as well as transport and assemble double bunks for both the Pole House and the Bunk House.
 Due to some heavy rain in the preceding weeks some cars were bogged and the bunk beds had to be off-loaded and ferried to the site.
 Andy Roy and his two boys carried out this task.
 Completion of this project thus allowed for 40 men to sleep with some comfort and with another 10 men camping meant that the site could accommodate and feed 50 people.
 At this time tables and chairs were provided to the recently completed Dining Hall.

-As a consequence of a deterioration of the condition of the timber exterior of the Pole House, Tim Easton, in February 2019, completed painting the exterior assisted by two friends from Brisbane Bushwalkers who had the necessary rope skills to undertake the job.
+Following deterioration in the condition of the timber exterior of the Pole House, Tim Easton in February 2019 completed painting the exterior assisted by two friends from Brisbane Bushwalkers who had the necessary rope skills to undertake the job.
 This task was funded by Robert Ah Hoon who has been a most generous benefactor of The Rock.

 During 2021-22 Mens Wellbeing benefited from the generous support of businesses who appreciate our work for the community.
 Evakool of Caloundra have given very competitive pricing on two large 12 volt chest fridge/freezers now being used at The Rock, and SolarMart of Maleny have provided exceptional advice and support for the hardware needed to upgrade the solar power systems at The Rock.